Pat Bullard

-Patrick Bullard (born February 6, 1959) is a Canadian-American television writer, host, producer and comedian.
+Patrick Bullard is a Canadian-American television writer, host, producer and comedian.

 Biography

+Born in Mississauga, Ontario, Bullard's elder brother was comedian Mike Bullard and his older half-brother is Downchild Blues Band lead singer Chuck Jackson.

-Born in Mississauga, Ontario, Bullard wrote for such sitcoms as Roseanne, Reba, Two Guys, a Girl and a Pizza Place, Grace Under Fire and Last Man Standing.
-He has made guest appearances on Reba, The Jamie Kennedy Experiment, and other shows.
+Pat Bullard wrote for such sitcoms as Roseanne; Reba; Two Guys, a Girl and a Pizza Place; Grace Under Fire; and Last Man Standing.
+He has also made guest appearances on Reba, The Jamie Kennedy Experiment, and other shows.

 He hosted four game shows: Baloney, Hold Everything, Love Connection (1998–1999) and Card Sharks (2001); as well as his eponymous talk show, The Pat Bullard Show (1996).
-He hosted the reality show Here Come the Newlyweds on ABC (2008–09).
+He also hosted the reality show Here Come the Newlyweds on ABC (2008–09).

 Bullard has been a producer on various television series including Grace Under Fire, Reba, and Last Man Standing.